Skip to main content

 ORDER BY last_name;

-This query returns students alphabetically by their last names in ascending order (A to Z).
+This query returns customers alphabetically by their last names in ascending order (A to Z).

 Specifying Sort Direction